isomerpages/govtech-im8/_catalog/Infrastructure Security.md

 ### Control Statement

-Harden the host configuration in accordance with industry standards.
+Harden the host configuration with reference to industry standards.

 ### Control Recommendations